-Dropshipping includes paying the seller before the product is delivered while Cash on Delivery relies on the product being delivered first and paying after the customer receives it.
+Dropshipping includes paying the seller before the product is delivered while Cash on Delivery relies on either cash on delivery or payment made after the delivery has taken place.

 It is a payment method, where the consumer pays the courier, individual or seller by cash/card directly only after delivery of the order.
 This is one of the most common types of internet buying and selling transactions.

-So what makes COD as a great form of payment?
+So what makes cash on delivery a great form of payment?
 It is not a perfect system and has its pros and cons, let's discuss that in detail:

 Pros of Cash on Delivery (CoD)

 One of the biggest advantages of cash on delivery is that it offers a flexible payment method for customers.
 With cash on delivery, you only pay for the product once it's in your hands, which reduces the risk of losing your money to scammers.

 You can also inspect the product and test it out before paying for it.
 If the product is faulty or not as advertised, you can easily return it without any additional charges.